 The PCC Core receives Cell facility, insurance management and oversight fees for the hosting and management of the Cells, while also recognising income derived from its expert surveying resources.
-These are classified as Survey and Other Fees for the purpose of the above table.

 3. System of Governance

 As noted in the executive summary the Group is captured for group regulatory reporting under the Solvency II regime.
 As the ultimate parent holding company of the Atlas Group of Companies under the Solvency II Group Supervision rules, the Group has identified the Solo Undertaking to be responsible for fulfilling the governance requirements for the Group.